 Who is most at risk?

 Anybody who goes outside in frigid weather is at risk of developing frostbite.
-Children are increased risk and so are elderly people, especially those with chronic illnesses.
+Children are increased risk.
+Frostbite in the elderly can be dangerous, especially to those with chronic illnesses.
 There are a number of other things that can also make someone more vulnerable.

 - Certain medical conditions or diseases, e.g., diabetes, peripheral vascular disease, hypothyroidism, Raynaud’s phenomenon, dehydration, and problems with circulation or blood flow.